code-game-project/tic-tac-toe-extended/README.md

 ## Environment Variables for Customization

-- PORT: Overrides the default port the server listens on.
+- CG_PORT: Overrides the default port the server listens on.
 The default is `8080`.

-See [@code-game-project/javascript-server](https://github.com/code-game-project/javascript-server#environment-variables-for-customization) for standard variables.
+- CG_MAX_GAME_COUNT: Overrides the default maximum game count per server.
+The default is `500`.
+The minimum is `1`.
+- CG_MAX_PLAYER_COUNT: Overrides the default maximum player count per game.
+The default is `6`.
+The minimum is `1`.
+- CG_MAX_INACTIVE_TIME: Overrides the default maximum time in minutes that a player is allowed to be in a game without at least one socket controlling it.
+The default is `10` minutes.
+When all players in a game are inactive the game is deleted automatically.
+- CG_HEARTBEAT_INTERVAL: Overrides the default time between WebSocket pings.
+The default is `10 * 60` seconds.

 ## License